 ABOUT RaspAnd 10 – Build 200809 and 200814

-RaspAnd 10 runs very well on a Raspberry Pi 4, 3 Model B and 3 Model B+.
+RaspAnd 10 runs very well on a Raspberry Pi 4.
 I.e. the system is pretty responsive if you use a micro SD card of good quality.
 RaspAnd 10 has the following apps pre-installed: Firefox, Spotify, Aptoide App Manager, F-Droid, Aida64 and ES File Explorer.
 Unfortunately not Google Play Store, but Aptoide and F-Droid work as good replacements for it.
 NOTE 200814: In RaspAnd 10 Build 200814 I’ve added the following apps: Lucid Launcher, Clash of Clans (still very popular), App Manager, SkyTube (An open-source YouTube app for Android) and jQuarks (LineageOS Jelly Browser with ads blocker).